jamesa9283/TinkeringGraphics/README.md

 # TinkeringGraphics

+The GitHub repository for this project can be found [here](https://github.com/jamesa9283/TinkeringGraphics).

 Matthew Shaw (ThaVoidUpdate) and I (James Arthur) discussed and produced code, we both chose different ways of attempting the problem.

 The code snippets has been adapted from Michael Scott's video tutorial.